kritika27/kritika27/README.md

 - [Blogspot](https://gdgallahabad.blogspot.com/): Written in the past as a Blogger and member of GDG Allahabad while pursuing Computer Science Engineering in college.
   <br/>
   <br/>

+## Events/Conference Updates:

+- Active member of React Bangalore.
+- Recently got an opportunity to be a part of in person React India International Conference in Goa, India.

 ![Kritika's Github Stats](https://github-readme-stats.vercel.app/api?username=kritika27&count_private=true&theme=dracula&show_icons=true)